Eagle Farm Blackbookers - Latest Horses To Follow

 - Eagle Farm blackbookers can be found after all Saturday metro meetings

-The track played fairly as always with winners coming from all across the park.
+The track played perfectly with winners coming from all across the track.